Jack Walker (ice hockey): Seattle Metropolitans

-In his second season with the Metropolitans, in 1916–17, Walker helped the American team to a first place finish in the PCHA, in front of the Vancouver Millionaires, Portland Rosebuds and Spokane Canaries.
-In the following Stanley Cup finals the Metropolitans defeated the Montreal Canadiens of the NHA 3 games to 1 to claim the Stanley Cup, making it the first time an American team had won the coveted trophy.
+In his second season with the Metropolitans, in 1916–17, Walker helped the American team to a first-place finish in the PCHA, in front of the Vancouver Millionaires, Portland Rosebuds and Spokane Canaries.
+In the following Stanley Cup Final series the Metropolitans defeated the Montreal Canadiens of the NHA 3 games to 1 to claim the Stanley Cup, making it the first time an American team had won the coveted trophy.

 Walker, in the upper right corner, with the 1916–17 Seattle Metropolitans.

 World War I had a big impact on the game, and prior to the 1917–18 season Walker and Eddie Carpenter were stuck in Port Arthur working on a dry dock.
 They had been given exemption from the war on the condition that they continued with their employment in the city, which held them out from rejoining the Metropolitans in the PCHA.
 Walker and Carpenter instead played with different Port Arthur teams in the NOHL.

-Back in the PCHA for the 1918–19 season Walker again helped the Metropolitans reach the Stanley Cup finals, a rematch against the Montreal Canadiens from two seasons prior.
-The 1919 series was a more even affair than the 1917 series but had to be cancelled with the teams tied at 2-2 in the best-of-five format due to the Spanish flu pandemic when several players on the Canadiens ended up sick in hospital.
+Back in the PCHA for the 1918–19 season Walker again helped the Metropolitans reach the Stanley Cup Final, a rematch against the Montreal Canadiens from two seasons prior.
+The 1919 series was a more even affair than the 1917 series but had to be cancelled with the teams tied at 2–2 in the best-of-five format due to the Spanish flu pandemic when several players on the Canadiens ended up sick in hospital.
 Joe Hall, a Hockey Hall of Fame defenseman on the Canadiens team, subsequently died of pneumonia, related to his influenza, in a hospital in Seattle on April 5, only four days after the series had been cancelled.

-In 1919–20 Walker again helped the Metropolitans to the Stanley Cup finals, this time against the Ottawa Senators.
+In 1919–20 Walker again helped the Metropolitans to the Stanley Cup Final, this time against the Ottawa Senators.
 The Senators, led offensively by Frank Nighbor, Walker's old teammate from Port Arthur during the 1911–12 season, won the series 3 games to 2 after a 6-1 decision in game five on April 1, 1920.